|

 Rocky terrestrials:

-Precious metals on earth:
+Precious metals on Earth:

 In order to support the conventional model of development of our planet, it has been proposed that all deposits of precious metals close to the surface originated from impacts of metallic meteorites (2).
 The conventional model of development of the planetary system is rarely questioned.